 “Oh…” said the young woman, but she did not question him further on the matter.

 No, the big bald guard did that for her.

 “How’d you get out of that one?” nodded the guard.

 “The place burned to the ground while I was still in it,” shrugged James.
-“Thankfully, those things go up like gas-soaked wicks.
+“Thankfully, those things go up like oil-soaked wicks.
 I dove out of a second story window and got busted up pretty badly, but I lived.”

 The other guard, a black man in his late twenties, this man a little younger than the curious bald guard, stepped forward and added his own question to the conversation.

-“What about the Widow?” he asked.
+“What about the widow?” he asked.

 “Don’t know,” he said.
 “I didn’t run into her.
 She probably burned up like the rest of them.”

 He had a pretty good idea of what had happened to that overgrown arachnid, but he didn’t want to talk about it.
 That part of his life was long gone.
 They didn’t need to know about his past, and they certainly didn’t need to know that he wasn’t even from this universe, that he’d crossed over from somewhere else through a breach, a breach much like the one he was about to go raid.